DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 ```

 ### Camera Space to Clipping Space
 After building the View matrix, we now move to clipping space.
-This stage creates a perspective projection on the scene, making closer vertices look bigger and farther vertices smaller.
 At the end of this step we get the Projection matrix

-To build the Projection matrix, we have to move the camera a distance d on the positive direction of Z if it's at origin, where the View plane is located at, suppose there's a point P on camera space, we translate it to View plane, and apply the Projection matrix, which can be built by triangule similarity:
+To build the Projection matrix, we have to move the camera a distance d on the positive direction of Z if it's at origin, the View plane is located at the Z=0 plane, suppose there's a point P on camera space, we translate it to View plane, and apply the Projection matrix, which can be built by triangule similarity:
 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/blob/master/pictures/clipping.png "")

+The coordinates all have a denominator of (1− z/d), so we can simplify it by mulplying.
+Ending with this matrix:
 ```C++
     float d = 1.0f;//distance